 Having studied clinical psychology at University in Poland Agata started her career as a carer and then worked in a nursing home before becoming assistant manager at a care home.
 She has a caring background through and through.
 Agata came to England with her husband for a few months of adventure back in 2009 and now 11 years later they still live here with their young son.
 She spends her free time with her boys outdoors in nature.

-Working Mum of three, Emma, is our care administrator.
-She holds a key role at Head Office, as well as overseeing the recruitment of carers, Emma manages the schedules of the visiting carers.
+Working Mum of three, Emma, looks after our visiting care team.
+She holds a key role at Head Office, and makes sure that our carers and clients are kept up to date with changing needs and requirements.
+Emma manages the schedules of the visiting carers.
 Not an easy organisational feat!
 With more than 600 hours of care a week to organise Emma does a brilliant job at making sure the right person visits each client.
-Emma ensures there is consistency of care provided to our clients and works closely with Sarah to ensure all training courses are compliant and is on hand to support the carers in any queries and concerns they may have.
+Emma ensures there is consistency of care provided to our clients and works closely with the team to ensure that our clients are happy and safe at home.
+Emma also supports the carers in any queries and concerns they may have.